 Lesson 1: Purely focusing on technical security causes insecurity

-We often see information security blogs that are solely focused on technical aspects of information security: They tell you about their extremely strong TLS transport encryption, their extremely hardened operating system, and about the endless number of HTTP security headers they set.
+Many security blogs solely focus on technical aspects of information security: They tell you about their powerful TLS transport encryption, their extremely hardened operating system, and about the endless number of HTTP security headers they set.
 However, information security is also about humans and processes/organization.
-If you are solely focused on technical aspects, you only look at 33% of all aspects of information security at a max.
+If you only focus on technical aspects, you only look at 33% of all aspects of information security at a max.

 Needless to say that humans play a vital part in information security.
-There are hundreds of human characteristics that can be exploited.
+Attackers can potentially exploit hundreds of human characteristics.
 Professional social engineers can easily trick people into weakening technical security measures in place.
 Other humans misunderstand technology and turn off security measures.
-Then, there are humans who don’t know about technical security measures, and don’t use them at all.
+Then, some humans don’t know about technical security measures and don’t use them.
 Finally, there is human error.

 On the other hand, state-of-the-art technical measures and security-aware people are useless if people don’t know what to do in case of incidents, changes, or emergencies.
 Look at some questions: